chickensmitten/14_nextjs_summary/README.md

     - `paths` and `fallback` will be used. `paths` is to denote all the paths for the dynamic pages; while `fallback` denotes what happens if the paths are not found i.e. 404 error fallback set to false, if set to true, it will try to generate the page.
 Fallback true is needed cause sometimes, you don't pre-render all dyanmic pages as it can be huge.
 - Server-side Rendering: `getServerSideProps` is used to generate the components, page or props for every incoming requests.
   - `getServerSideProps(context)` context in getServerSideProps help in parsing incoming requests that only change part of a component, so that the UI can respond accordingly.
+- To enable API routes in NextJS. you have to create the following folder with the following name `pages/api`
+  - in api js files, only define functions that contains server side codes because it will only run on the server, never the front end client.
+- After using MongoDB client, always remember to close the client by calling `client.close();`